OSUrobotics/treesim_lpy/README.rst

 TreeSim_Lpy is a tree modelling tool which is built upon L-py with the added features of pruning and tying trees down to mimic different architectures.
 The tool uses python and prior knowledge of L-systems and L-Py is needed to work with this tool.
-You can find the L-Py documentation at
+The documentation is provided at https://treesim-lpy.readthedocs.io/en/latest/ You can find the L-Py documentation at
 <https://lpy.readthedocs.io/en/latest>

 ========